Attorney General David M. Louie

 Mr. Louie served as the President, Vice-President, and Director of the Hawaii State Bar Association (HSBA)(1995-2001) and has been Vice-President, Secretary-Treasurer, and a Director of the Hawaii Defense Lawyers Association (1993 to present).
 He served as a Lawyer Representative for the United States Court of Appeals (Ninth Circuit)(2005-2008).
 He was the Northwest Regional Governor for the National Asian Pacific American Bar Association (NAPABA) (2008-2010) and has served in various capacities as the President, Treasurer, and Director of the NAPABA Hawaii Chapter (1995 to present).
 He served as a Director (1998-2006) and the Chair (1999-2005) of the State of Hawaii Aloha Tower Development Corporation.
 He served as the Vice Chair of the Hawaii Supreme Court Rule 19 Special Committee on Judicial Performance (1999-2010).

 Mr. Louie is a member of the Federation of Defense and Corporate Counsel (FDCC), where he is currently a Co-Chair for the Premises Liability Section, and a past Chair of the Diversity Committee.
 He is also a member of the Association of Defense Trial Attorneys, the Defense Research Institute and the American Bar Association (ABA).
 Mr. Louie has been a faculty member and frequent lecturer for numerous continuing legal education seminars for the HSBA, FDCC, NAPABA, ABA, Pacific Law Institute, Professional Education Systems, Inc. and the National Business Institute.
 He has authored a number of published articles regarding legal issues.

-Mr. Louie has been married for twenty four years to Johanna Chen Chuan.
+Mr. Louie is married to Johanna Chen Chuan.
 They have two grown children who attend college.